 Who Is at Risk?

 Here’s the tricky part: anyone can get AMS.
-It doesn’t matter how fit you are, how old you are, or how much you’ve trained.
+It doesn’t matter how fit you are, your age, or how much you’ve trained.
 Genetics plays a big role, and susceptibility varies from person to person.

 That said, you may be more at risk if you: